idleberg/atom-edit-in-new-tab/README.md

 Option                 | Default | Description
 -----------------------|---------|--------------------------------------------------
-Synchronize Changes    | `false` | Writes changes in the new tab back to the origin¹ Target Pane            | `null`  | Specifies the default pane for the new tab Ignore Scope           | `false` | Doesn't apply the origin's grammar on the new tab Select                 | `false` | Selects the newly added text
+Synchronize Changes    | `true` | Writes changes in the new tab back to the origin¹ Target Pane            | `null`  | Specifies the default pane for the new tab Ignore Scope           | `false` | Doesn't apply the origin's grammar on the new tab Select                 | `false` | Selects the newly added text